-Disc Sewage Treatment Plant (Rotating Biological Contactor or RBC)
+Disc Wastewater Treatment Plant (Rotating Biological Contactor or RBC)

 Rotating disc plants were the first sewage treatment plants to really enter the small domestic UK market in the 1970's.
 They revolutionised domestic sewage treatment by enabling discharges to watercourses, but have largely been replaced by new, simpler and more efficient technology.

 Disc type plants are 'Rotating Biological Contactors or RBC's.
 They give a passable quality of effluent when maintained and used correctly, however, some did not perform well in their EN12566-3 testing

 There are a lot of things to malfunction.
 Please click here for servicing, spare parts and repair costs for a 6 person system.

 RBC's are three stage sewage treatment plants.
 The discs themselves treat the sewage effluent after it has passed through a Primary Settlement Tank.
 The primary settlement tank settles the solids which form a sludge in the bottom of the tank.
 The bio-disc process involves allowing the wastewater to come in contact with bacteria which grow on the biodiscs and digest the pollutants in the wastewater before discharge of the treated wastewater to the environment, usually a ditch or stream.
 A disc or Rotating Biological Contactor (RBC) sewage treatment plant can be all three stages housed in one tank or separate stages in different tanks, depending on the size of the plant.
 It consists of a series of closely spaced, parallel discs mounted on a motor-driven rotating shaft which is supported just above the surface of the waste water.
 The rotation is achieved via a motor gearbox and bearings on either end of the biodisc shaft and is constant, 24 hours per day.

 Micro-organisms grow on the surface of the discs where bacterial digestion of the sewage pollutants takes place.